euler-xyz/euler-swap/docs/swap-scenarios.md

 `yNew >= f(xNew) = f(fInverse(yNew)) = f(fInverse(y - yOut))`

+**Note:** We know the new y-coordinate is real, because the user has swapped that much Y out.
+If we overestimate the x-coordinate, we simply give them a worse quote -- require more X in than is really needed -- than if we had a more precise method.

 ### 4b.
 Swap `yOut` and move to domain 2

 **Calculation steps:**